ellabrazendale/stats220/README.md

 # Welcome to My STATS 220 Repository!

 ## About
 This repository is created as part of my **STATS 220 course**.
-Here, I'll be sharing my assignments, project work, and study materials related to the course.
+Here, I'll share my project work and ideas related to the course.

 ## Stay Connected
 - [Follow me on GitHub](https://github.com/ellabrazendale)